princearora07/TG_9_12_Repo_Dec_2018/Amit_Home/Bin/README.txt

- this contains all pig scripts1
+this contains all shell scripts